machinetranslate/machinetranslate.org/index.md

     </center>
   </div>
 </div>

+The content covers everything about machine translation, from products to research, and from history to news.

 > #### Featured events
 > - [Machine translation meetup](/machine-translation-meetup-2) - 21 October, online - **New: Answers to audience questions!**